Strength Power and Muscular Endurance

 The physical formula of force is Force = mass * acceleration (F = m * a).

 What is Power?

-The definition of power is “Power (measured in Watts) is the ability to exert force in the shortest period of time.”
+The definition of power is “Power (measured in Watts) is the ability to produce the exert force in the shortest period of time.”

-Or in other words, power is moving weight as explosive (fast) as possible, which differentiates it from strength.
+Or in other words, power is moving weight as explosive (fast) as possible, which differentiates power development from it from strength.

 What is the difference between muscular endurance and conditioning?

-These two terms are as easily confused as strength versus power.
+These two terms are as easily confused as strength in weight lifting, versus power.
 When speaking of muscular endurance and conditioning, a person may think they are one in the same.
 However, this is not the case.
 Muscular endurance is an expression of a muscle’s ability to perform repeatedly.

 This may not leave a person breathing hard, therefore exhibiting little effect on cardiovascular ability.
-The bicep curl is a good example of this.
+The bicep curl is a good example of how much force this.
 If you perform a bicep curl to failure, your muscle will give out, but you likely will not be gasping for air.

-By that same logic, performing a single max effort thruster may not stress the cardiovascular system, but if you completed CrossFit workout Fran—which is three rounds, 21-15- and 9 reps, for time of 95-pound thrusters and pull-ups—your cardio might be taxed.
+By that same logic, performing a single max effort thruster may not stress the same muscle strength or cardiovascular system, but if you completed CrossFit workout Fran—which is three rounds, 21-15- and 9 reps, for time of 95-pound thrusters and pull-ups—your cardio might be taxed.